 NRB is the maximum number of RBs for a given Channel bandwidth and sub-carrier spacing defined in Table 5.3.2-1.
 RBStart,Low = max(1, floor(LCRB/2))

-where max() indicates the largest value of all arguments and floor(x) is the greatest integer less than or equal to x.
+where max() indicates the largest value of all arguments and floor(x) is the greatest integer less than or equal to x, and LCRB represents the length of a contiguous resource block allocation expressed in units of resources blocks.